 Before you go anywhere near a store or website, make sure you set a solid budget to which you promise yourself you’ll stick – and do just that.
 Then, when you’re speaking to dealers, you can tell them exactly what your budget is, and make it clear you aren’t willing to exceed it.

 This will work for everyone, because the dealer will know you’re serious and they’ll have something to go on.
 For you, it’ll be peace of mind that you won’t overspend on your diamond jewellery.
+Moreover, having a budget before making the purchase will also keep financial stress at bay as you won’t end up acquiring too many debts just because you’re buying a piece of diamond jewellery.

 We’ve listed the most common mistakes people make when buying diamond jewellery above.
 Keep them by your side while shopping and, if you’re ever unsure or feel like something isn’t quite right about a piece of diamond jewellery, ask plenty of questions, or look elsewhere.